privacytests/privacytests.org/testing/README.md

 ```
 - browser: chrome          # Possible values include chrome, firefox, brave, opera, edge, etc.
   browser_version: '92.0'  # A string, the version of the browser (for remote).
+Can be 'latest'.
   os: windows              # Operating system: windows, macOS, iOS, linux (for remote).
   os_version: '10'         # A string, the version of the OS we want (for remote).
   incognito: true,         # Set incognito to true for private browsing windows.